Which is the best Royal Caribbean cruise ship?

 Rhapsody of the Seas calls Tampa and Venice/Ravenna, Italy home, with cruises to the Western Caribbean and Greek Isles.

-Enchantment of the Seas (the last Royal Caribbean ship to be stretched) sails year-round from Baltimore.
+Enchantment of the Seas (the last Royal Caribbean ship to be stretched) offers cruises from Tampa to the Caribbean.

-Grandeur of the Seas offers cruises from Galveston & Miami to the Caribbean.
+Grandeur of the Seas sails from Port Everglades and offers primarily long sailings to the Southern Caribbean.

 What should you look for in the best cruise ship?